Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 - String functions validator now analyses AST call expressions to validate parameters, formatting helpers, and performance heuristics while retaining the regex scanner as a fallback for non-AST runs.
 - Drawing functions validator now analyses AST call expressions to validate line/label/box/table helpers, optional parameters, and performance heuristics while retaining the regex scanner as a fallback for non-AST runs.
 - Polyline functions validator now analyses AST call expressions to validate creation/deletion patterns while keeping the regex scanner as a fallback when structured analysis is unavailable.
+- Enhanced method validator now analyses AST member invocations to surface PSV6-METHOD-INVALID diagnostics while retaining the regex implementation as a fallback when structured data is unavailable.
 - Input functions validator now traverses AST call expressions to validate parameter counts, defaults, and best-practice guidance while leaving the regex scanner as a fallback when structured analysis is unavailable.
 - Text formatting validator now inspects AST str.format calls to validate placeholders, parameter usage, and performance guidance while retaining the legacy regex scanner as a fallback for non-AST runs.
 - Time/date functions validator now inspects AST call expressions and member references to validate time_close, time_tradingday, timestamp, and timezone/session usage while retaining the regex scanner as a fallback for non-AST runs.
+- Array validator now records AST-traversed declarations and operations so PSV6 array diagnostics, performance checks, and best-practice suggestions no longer depend on regex scanning while keeping the legacy path as a fallback when AST data is unavailable.
+- Varip validator now analyses AST varip declarations, assignments, and scope to surface performance and usage diagnostics while preserving the legacy regex implementation as a fallback for non-AST runs.
+- Enum validator now analyses AST enum declarations, value usage, comparisons, function parameters, and switch cases while keeping the regex implementation as a fallback when structured analysis is unavailable.

 ### Near-Term TODOs